From a reader:

 2. How do I create a sense of authenticity and intimacy like Laurie?

-The only people who pay attention to me are the individuals who go out of their way to look, which means that I’m relatively safe.
-My fan base is 52% male, mostly over the age of 35, and they earn more than $100,000/year.
+The only people who pay attention to me are those who go out of their way to look, which means I’m relatively safe.
+My fan base is 52% male, mostly over 35, and they earn more than $100,000/year.
+They’re not incels or evangelicals looking for trouble.
 I can share details and perspectives without being assailed.

-I love the fact that it’s easy to live my middle-aged life in public and without much hassle.
-There are some people who don’t care for me — and it’s for respectable reasons — but nobody wants to destroy or defame me.
-They just ignore me, dismiss me, block me, or disregard me when my name comes up in their social media feeds.
+Some people don’t care for me—and it’s for respectable reasons—but nobody wants to destroy or defame me.
+They ignore, dismiss, block, or disregard me when my name comes up in their social media feeds.

 Isn’t that just great?
 How blessed am I to live this life of HR fame and fortune?

-I’m not sure how it will go, but I know this: my relationship with my readers — executives, HR leaders, supervisors, and individual workers — matters to me.
-Call it influencer marketing or call it storytelling.
-The only way to take people on a professional and personal journey is to open the damn door and invite them in.
+My relationship with my readers—executives, HR leaders, supervisors, and individual workers—matters to me.
+Call it influencer marketing or storytelling.
+The only way to take people on a professional and personal journey is to open the door and invite them in.